Frequently Asked Questions About Hospice Care

-When researching hospice agencies, please consider asking the following questions:
+When researching hospice agencies, be sure to ask the following questions:

-- If you are calling a call center or an actual person
+- If you have a question or an urgent problem, are you calling a call center or an actual person?

-– If they visit the patient at the time of death
+- Does the service visit the patient at the time of death?

-– If they provide a continuum of care to provide services and housing options outside of hospice
+- Do they provide a continuum of care to provide services and housing options outside of hospice?

-We partner with several agencies in the area to supplement services to the people that we serve and their families.
+We partner with several agencies in the Minneapolis area to supplement services to the people that we serve and their families.
 Companies that we are affiliated with share our same mission and goals.
+Partner agencies include: